 - A Rower!
 I can’t say I know much about rowing other than I think its a great workout.
 We’ve been patiently waiting for Peloton to release its rower (I wrote a big post about it about a year ago: Peloton Rower; Using the App with Your Own Rowing Machine).
 Looks like Apple beat them to it!
 A couple of my close friends are really into rowing and have this Concept 2 Rower at home.
 This will be my next big purchase!

-I think Apple Fitness+ has great potential once their catalog expands a bit and work out the kinks but for now Peloton with its deeper catalogue and seasoned instructors take the lead.
+I think Apple Fitness+ has great potential once their catalog expands a bit and work out the kinks but for now Peloton with its vast number of classes and seasoned instructors takes the lead.